 Nebbiolo is a light-red red wine that can cross that “rose” border.
 But don’t be fooled: Nebbiolo is a monster.
 It shows flavors of tar, tobacco, herbs, and cherries with massive tannins.
 When on the vine, the Nebbiolo grapes become quite foggy – and so they named this grape after the word nebbia, which means fog.

-An Italian grape with soft tannins and intense flavors of dark and red berries, Barbera is the third most planted varietal in Italy.
+Barbera is the third most planted varietal in Italy, an Italian grape with soft tannins and intense flavors of dark and red berries.
 Although it is outstanding, Barbera is often a varietal used in blending to add some unique flavor and color.

 The Lagrein flavor profile includes grippy tannins, intense bitterness, and fruit-forwardness.
 It was not a flavor profile many winemakers found pleasant – but today, winemaking techniques have helped this rebellious varietal become palatable and well-rounded.